Average Weather in March in Montgaillard France

 For reference, on August 5, the muggiest day of the year, there are muggy conditions 2% of the time, while on January 1, the least muggy day of the year, there are muggy conditions 0% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Montgaillard is essentially constant during March, remaining around 3.1 miles per hour throughout.
+The average hourly wind speed in Montgaillard is essentially constant during March, remaining within 0.1 miles per hour of 5.8 miles per hour throughout.

 Average Wind Speed in March

 Wind Direction in March

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in Montgaillard typically lasts for 7.0 months (213 days), from around April 8 to around November 7, rarely starting before March 13 or after April 28, and rarely ending before October 17 or after December 3.